anima-wg/brski-cloud/anima-brski-cloud.md

 of BRSKI Cloud are required which assume that Pledge and Registrar simply connect to the Internet.
-The Internet ("Cloud") connected Registrar will then determine ownership of the Pledge and redirect the Plege to its owners Registar.
+The Internet ("Cloud") connected Registrar will then determine ownership of the Pledge and redirect the Plege to its owners Registrar.

 This work is in support of {{BRSKI, Section 2.7}}, which describes how a pledge